manubot/manubot/README.md

 optional arguments:
-  -h, --help            show this help message and exit --file FILE           specify a file to write CSL output, otherwise default
+  -h, --help            show this help message and exit --render              Whether to render CSL Data into a formatted reference
-                        to stdout
-  --allow-invalid-csl-data
+                        list using Pandoc
+  --csl CSL             When --render, specify an XML CSL definition to style
+                        references.
+Pandoc's --csl option --format {plain,markdown,docx,html,jats}
+                        Format to use for output file.
+If not specified, attempt to infer this from filename extension.
+                        Otherwise, default to plain --output OUTPUT       specify a file to write output, otherwise default to stdout
-                        allow CSL Items that do not conform to the JSON Schema.
+  --bad-csl             allow CSL Items that do not conform to the JSON
+                        Schema.
 Skips CSL pruning.
 ```